Phone: (434) 582-2078

 Mr. Brasher is a native of Alabama and holds a Bachelor of Arts in Music and History from Samford University in Birmingham and a Master of Fine Arts in Acting from The University of Alabama in Tuscaloosa.
-His professional credits include multiple roles with Shenandoah Shakespeare, Alabama Public Television, and Oklahoma Shakespeare Festival where he recently played Macbeth.
+His professional credits include multiple roles with The American Shakespeare Center, Alabama Public Television, and Oklahoma Shakespeare Festival where he played the title role in Macbeth.

 Mr. Nelson holds a Master of Fine Arts in Acting from Regent University.
 As a professional actor, some of his credits include Chris in Terrence Malick's The New World, starring Colin Farrell, Davey Boy Smith in the independent feature Judges, David in the independent feature As It Is In Heaven and multiple other film and commercial appearances.